kfl/staffeli_nt/README.md

    uv sync --extra dev
    ```

-   This installs the package along with development tools like mypy, ruff, and type stubs.
+   This installs the package along with development tools like mypy, pyright, ruff, and type stubs.

 ### Running type checks